xhssme/tom/FAQ_EN.md

 -------------------------------------

 > #### *Warning!Prohibit the use of this software BT& magnetic force/thunderbolt and other p2p protocol download。

-> #### * Note: each device can use 20GB of data per month (after version 1.3.7, you can click on the AD to roll more data, 200M per day).Please turn off the auto-update function of Google play to reduce traffic consumption.
 -------------------------------------

 ### disclaimer: